splaroche/Roguelike/README.md

 Keys:

-Key
-The arrow keys| Control movement
+The arrow keys control movement

 (i) Opens the inventory and you can use the item selected.